Constantine7s/Hello-Wordle/README.md

 # Hello-Wordle
-A clone of the popular word guessing game Wordle
+### WORK IN PROGRESS

-WORK IN PROGRESS
+A clone of the popular word guessing game[Wordle](https://www.nytimes.com/games/wordle/) by Josh Wardle.
-s
+You can try it out [here](https://hello-wordle-project.herokuapp.com/)